26 January 2021

 Most people can't relate to Erwin's person or ambition, and Levi is one of them.

 Erwin was a person with great vision.
 And full of curiosity.
-His whole character is about lifelong LEARNING.
+His character embodies the spirit of human INQUIRY.

 Remember that Erwin smiled when he found that Titans came from humans at the end of S2.
-While Levi was somehow upset and hopeless, Erwin was smiling and insisting that they made a huge step and had the hope to push forward.
+While Levi was somehow upset and hopeless, Erwin was smiling and insisting that they made a huge step and kept pushing forward.
 It shows that he'd have a new sense of motivation and satisfaction after finding out the truth.
 Because any discovery about the world they live in is worth being joyful about.
-Instead of wallowing in negativity like Levi, he rejoiced in HUMANITY PROGRESS.
+Instead of wallowing in negativity like Levi, he rejoiced in humanity PROGRESS.
 Feeling sad/guilty for the deaths of comrades is normal.
-But Erwin knew that the sacrifice was worth it.
+But Erwin knew that all the sacrifices led them to this point.
 That's how he kept going for decades despite being a subject of hatred and mockery in Paradis.
 However, the political landscape is different after the coup: he and the SC are the people's heroes now.
 When he stood on the Wall and having the people cheer for him for the first time, how did he react?
 Did he go, "No I'm not worthy, I'm a devil, I don't deserve admiration"?
 Nope.
 He returned the people's raucous cheering and applause with an equal amount of positive energy that surprised Levi!
 Again when he stood on Shiganshina Wall in "mountain of corpses", he reiterated to himself that "these sacrifices were necessary to make it this far".
 He kept his eyes on the goals and didn't let emotion cloud his rationality.
-But Levi is unable to understand and relate to him, therefore in his mind he thinks this is a negative thing: He thinks it's not worth the human sacrifices, but Erwin thinks differently.
+But Levi is unable to relate to him, therefore in his mind he thinks this is a negative thing: He thinks it's not worth it, but Erwin thinks differently.
 This is a major difference between Erwin and Levi.
-Levi thinks small.
-Erwin thinks big.
 Levi lacks the vision of Erwin.
 Therefore, he can't possibly predict what Erwin would do post-basement.

 On the other hand, Levi could emotionally relate to Armin because the EMA trio reminds him of Furlan and Isabel.